timescale/docs/use-timescale/security/overview.md

 Timescale products do not have any identified weaknesses.

 This page lists the additional things we do to ensure operational security and to lock-down Timescale Cloud services.
-To see our security features at a glance, see [Security at timescale][security-at-timescale].
+To see our security features at a glance, see [Security at Timescale][security-at-timescale].

 ## Data encryption